araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 This is the story of how I managed to get the Soft-Actor Critic (SAC) and other off-policy reinforcement learning algorithms to work on massively parallel simulators (think Isaac Sim with thousands of robots simulated in parallel).
 If you follow the journey, you will learn about overlooked details in task design and algorithm implementation that can have a big impact on performance.

-Part I is about identifying the problem and trying out quick fixes on SAC.
+- Part I is about identifying the problem and trying out quick fixes on SAC.
-Part II (WIP) will be about tuning SAC for speed and making it work as good as PPO.
+- Part II (WIP) will be about tuning SAC for speed and making it work as good as PPO.

 ##  A Suspicious Trend: PPO, PPO, PPO, ...

 The story begins a few months ago when I saw another paper using the same recipe for learning locomotion: train a PPO agent in simulation using thousands of environments in parallel and domain randomization, then deploy it on the real robot.
 This recipe has become the standard since 2021, when ETH Zurich and NVIDIA[^rudin21] showed that it was possible to learn locomotion in minutes on a single workstation.
-The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work (:ref: google_scholar_walk_in_minutes, example Disney robot).
+The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work[^disney-robot].

-As an RL researcher focused on learning directly on real robots (no simulation, :ref: paper smooth), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?
+As an RL researcher focused on [learning directly on real robots](https://proceedings.mlr.press/v164/raffin22a/raffin22a.pdf), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?[^link-questions]
-PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance (:ref: paper SAC/TQC/open rl bench).
+PPO is not the only deep reinforcement learning (DRL) algorithm for continuous control tasks and there are alternatives like SAC or TQC that can lead to better performance[^open-rl-bench].

 So I decided to investigate why these off-policy algorithms are not used by practitioners, and maybe why they don't work with massively parallel simulators.

 ## Why It Matters? - Fine Tuning on Real Robots

-If we could make SAC work with these simulators, then it would be possible to train in simulation and fine-tune on the real robot using the same algorithm (PPO is too sample-inefficient to train on a single robot) (footnote: which is the vision I have for RL and robotics).
+If we could make SAC work with these simulators, then it would be possible to train in simulation and fine-tune on the real robot using the same algorithm (PPO is too sample-inefficient to train on a single robot) .

 By using other algorithms it might also be possible to get better performance.
 Finally, it is always good to have a better understanding of what works or not and why.